richard-to/richard-to.github.io/programming/_posts/2024-05-18-mesop-jeopardy.md

 One feature, I always wanted to add was the ability to verify people's answers on the fly.
 Back then, it wasn't possible due to the freeform nature of the responses.
 So when ChatGPT 3.5 came out, it occurred to me that LLMs could handle this use case easily.
-They probably already ingested the J-Archive as well.
+The J-Archive was probably ingested as part of the training data as well.

-I never got the chance to implement this since moved to a new job.
+I never got the chance to implement this since I moved to a new job.
 So for this Mesop app, I thought it'd be fun to build out a Jeopardy app with LLM integration.

 # 3 Why Mesop?